Information and reservations: lyncisecoturismo@gmail.com / www.lyncisecoturismo.com / (+34) 603 90 74 35

 We are Inma and Félix, two naturalist friends passionate about wildlife and with extensive experience as guides specializing in wildlife observation.

 We knew this from a young age.
-That's why we decided to dedicate our lives to studying and observing the nature around us.
+And that's why we decided to dedicate our lives to studying and observing the nature that surrounded us.
+Along the way, we've shared many experiences and shared many experiences with people who have helped shape us and from whom we've learned a great deal, and for whom we are very grateful.

 And what a great success!

-Now we dedicate ourselves both professionally and in our leisure time to exploring the corners of our land to offer you the best experiences.
+Today, both professionally and in our leisure time, we are dedicated to exploring the hidden corners of our land to offer you unique experiences discovering the biodiversity that surrounds us.

 With extensive training and experience in biology, natural and landscape resource management, and wildlife observation and monitoring, our dream is to share with you the impressive wealth of fauna, flora, and geology of our land, the Sierra Morena de Jaén, where we were both born and live, as well as other places on the Iberian Peninsula.